The nonpreventable causes of this disease include genetics, race, sex, and age.

 Smoking is a factor that contributes to high blood pressure and other health conditions.

-The cessation of smoking should be an immediate priority when you are receiving treatment for high blood pressure.
+The cessation of smoking should be an immediate priority when receiving treatment for high blood pressure.

 Limited consumption or eliminating your alcohol intake can also help decrease blood pressure.